Sarcoma (Soft Tissue Cancer)

 This phase III trial compares the effect of adding chemotherapy (doxorubicin or epirubicin hydrochloride [epirubicin] with ifosfamide or dacarbazine) before standard surgery versus surgery alone in improving long-term survival in patients with retroperitoneal sarcomas that are able to be removed by surgery (resectable).
 Chemotherapy drugs, such as doxorubicin, epirubicin, ifosfamide, and dacarbazine, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Giving chemotherapy before surgery may make the tumor smaller and easier to remove and may increase patient survival, compared to surgery alone.

-- Histologically proven primary high risk leiomyosarcoma (LMS) or liposarcoma (LPS) of retroperitoneal space or infra-peritoneal spaces of pelvis * LMS: ** Grades 2 and 3 LMS of minimum size 5 cm * LPS (diagnosis based on MDM2 and CDK4 expression on immunohistochemistry [IHC]; additional proof of MDM2 amplification is highly recommended but not mandatory): ** Grade 3 DDLPS OR ** Confirmed grade 2 DDLPS on biopsy only if: *** Federation Nationale des Centres de Lutte Contre Le Cancer (FNCLCC) score = 5 AND clear necrosis on imaging (whether or not present on the biopsy) OR *** High risk gene profile as determined by the Complexity INdex in SARComas (CINSARC-high)
+- Histologically proven primary high risk leiomyosarcoma (LMS) or liposarcoma (LPS) of retroperitoneal space or infra-peritoneal spaces of pelvis * LMS: ** Any grade and size > 5 cm * DDLPS ** MDM2 and CDK4 expression on immunohistochemistry [IHC]; additional proof of MDM2 amplification is highly recommended but not mandatory) ** Grade 3 ** Grade 2 with: *** Federation Nationale des Centres de Lutte Contre Le Cancer (FNCLCC) score = 5 and clear necrosis on imaging (whether or not present on the biopsy) OR *** Complexity INdex in SARComas (CINSARC-high) (high risk gene profile as determined by the Complexity INdex in SARComas)

 - Unifocal tumor

-- Resectable tumor: resectability is based on pre-operative imaging performed within 28 days before randomization (CT-abdomen, potentially also with MRI) and has to be defined by the local treating sarcoma team.
-A patient is not considered resectable when the expectation is that only an R2 resection is feasible * Criteria for non-resectability are: ** Involvement of the superior mesenteric artery, aorta, coeliac trunk and/or portal vein ** Involvement of bone ** Growth into the spinal canal ** Progression of retro-hepatic inferior vena cava leimyosarcoma towards the right atrium ** Infiltration of multiple major organs like liver, pancreas and or major vessels
+- Resectable tumor: resectability is based on pre-operative imaging (CT-abdomen, potentially also with MRI) and has to be defined by the local treating sarcoma team.
+A patient is not considered operable when the expectation is that only an R2 resection is feasible * Criteria for non-resectability: ** Involvement of the superior mesenteric artery, aorta, coeliac trunk and/or portal vein ** Involvement of bone ** Growth into the spinal canal ** Progression of retro-hepatic inferior vena cava leiomyosarcoma towards the right atrium ** Infiltration of multiple major organs like liver, pancreas and or major vessels

-- Patient must have radiologically measurable disease (Response Evaluation Criteria in Solid Tumors [RECIST] 1.1), as confirmed by imaging within the 28 days prior to randomization.
+- Patient must have radiologically measurable disease (RECIST 1.1), as confirmed by imaging.
 CT thorax abdomen pelvis with IV contrast is the preferred imaging modality.
 In case of any contra-indications (medical or regulatory), it is allowed to perform a non-contrast CT thorax + MRI abdomen & pelvis

 - >= 18 years old (no upper age limit)